Paul Whelan released from solitary confinement in Russian prison | CNN Politics

-Paul Whelan, a US citizen detained in Russia, has been released from solitary confinement in his Mordovian penal colony in the country, according to Russian state news agency TASS.
+Paul Whelan, a US citizen detained in Russia, has been released from solitary confinement and was able to speak with his parents, his brother David Whelan told CNN Sunday.

-TASS cited Whelan’s lawyer Olga Karlova on Sunday as saying, “Whelan’s brother David let me know that Paul had been released from the penal solitary unit.
-He was able to call his parents on Saturday.
-While the staff of the US Embassy is on vacation, it is difficult for them to visit him.”

-“So far, Paul has not been given an opportunity to talk to me either,” Karlova said, according to TASS.
+David Whelan said his brother, who had been detained in a Mordovian penal colony, was released either Thursday or Friday.
+He had not been able to speak to his family, his lawyer Olga Karlova for a month, or the US Embassy, and according to David Whelan he still has not spoken to the Embassy or Karlova.

+“He seems to have survived solitary confinement none the worse for wear but he was wary on the phone,” David Whelan said in an email to CNN, adding that Paul “mentioned to our parents that his ability to call is ‘on sufferance’ and so perhaps he anticipates additional retribution.”

+A State Department spokesperson told CNN Sunday that they “are aware of reports that authorities have released Paul from isolated detention.”
+“We remain focused on securing the release of Paul Whelan and Trevor Reed,” who is another American detained in Russia, the spokesperson said.

+The US Embassy in Moscow said last week it still does not know the whereabouts of American citizen Reed, who was sentenced to 9 years in prison last summer by the Russian government.

-The former United States Marine was detained in Moscow in December 2018 and sentenced to 16 years in prison for an espionage charge he vehemently denies.
+Paul Whelan – who is a US, Irish, British and Canadian citizen – was detained at a Moscow hotel in December 2018 by Russian authorities who alleged he was involved in an intelligence operation.
+The former United States Marine was sentenced to 16 years in prison on an espionage charge he vehemently denies.

-David Whelan said his brother was sent to the penal unit for “violating the regime,” according to TASS, which reported that Karlova said Whelan has been in the solitary unit for five weeks, and no contact with him was permitted.

-David Whelan said last week that his brother “has been a Russian government hostage for 950 days.”
+David Whelan noted in an email to the press last week that “the resources to provide consular support for Paul out in the middle of Mordovia have never been thinner,” given a new restriction by the Russian government barring the US from retaining, hiring or contracting Russian or third-country staff.

 CNN reported last month that David Whelan had said his brother returned to his labor camp in late June after spending nearly three weeks in a medical facility at a different camp.